nhsconnect/gpconnect/pages/overview/overview_getting_started_consumers.md

 ## Developer ecosystem ##

-Our developer ecosystem diagram gives you an overview of a consumer supplier journey for a typical GP Connect API project.
-Click on each stage to find out more.
+Our developer ecosystem diagram gives you an overview of a consumer supplier journey for a typical GP Connect API project (including 'Getting started').
+Click on subsequent stages to find out more.

 {% include developer_journey.html %}